Back to the main page

 Shameless pinup generated with tobitenc.
 (Chroma noise removed from the Mac monitor.)

 Plus, if you're trying to preserve your old masterpieces for posterity, now you can convert them to easily compressible bitstreams and back them up for later instead of leaving them vulnerable on cassette tape.
-You can even share them with other Tomy Tutor owners who can reconstruct the tape data from the bitstream and enjoy your old creations.
+You can even share them with other Tomy Tutor owners who can reconstruct the tape data from the bitstream and enjoy your old creations, either on their real machines or on the Tutti II tape-enabled Tomy Tutor emulator.

 XTOMYDEV works by deciphering the tape output line from the Tutor into a bitstream that its suite of tools can analyze.
 It can also take the bitstream output from one of its tools and generate the audio data to save to tape.
 With XTOMYDEV, your Tutor and a Data Recorder, you can now move data to and from your Tutor and your desktop without any additional special hardware.